iter8-tools/iter8/content/tutorials/performance.md

 ## Other things to try (before cleanup)

-### Inspect progress using Grafana

-You can inspect the progress of your experiment using the sample *iter8 Metrics* dashboard.
-To install this dashboard, see [here]({{< ref "grafana" >}}).

-### Inspect progress using Kiali

-Coming soon

-### Alter the duration of the experiment

-The progress of an experiment can be impacted by `duration` and `trafficControl` parameters:

-- `duration.interval` defines how long each test interval should be (*default: 30 seconds*)
-- `duration.maxIterations` identifies what the maximum number of iterations there should be (*default: 100*)
-- `trafficControl.maxIncrement` identifies the largest change (increment) that will be made in the percentage of traffic sent to a candidate (*default: 2 percent*)

-The impact of the first two parameters on the duration of the experiment are clear.
-Restricting the size of traffic shifts limits how quickly an experiment can come to a decision about a candidate.

 ### Try a version that fails the criteria

 Version *v4* of the *reviews* service is a modification that returns after a 5 second delay.